& Festival Week

 Theme: We Belong

-Who can apply for a Residency or Workshop?
+Who can apply for a Residency or Field Trip?

-Residencies and Workshops are opportunities for special education teachers of kindergarten - 12th grade or transition students.
-To qualify for a residency, workshop or Festival Days, you must be a kindergarten - 12th grade or transition classroom during the associated school year, and you must be a special education classroom with a Kent Intermediate School District school.
+Residencies and Field Trips are opportunities for special education teachers of kindergarten - 12th grade or transition students.
+To qualify for a residency, Field Trip or Festival Week, you must be a kindergarten - 12th grade or transition classroom during the associated school year, and you must be a special education classroom with a Kent Intermediate School District school.

-How do I apply for a Residency or Workshop?
+How do I apply for a Residency or Field Trip?

-You are invited to submit an application and proposal for an art experience of your choice, according to your students' interests and needs.
+You are invited to submit an application for an art experience of your choice, according to your students' interests and needs.
 These art experiences can be in dance, theater, puppetry, music, creative writing, the visual arts, or any other art form.
-To apply, you must attend one of the fall mandatory orientation meetings (see below for meeting dates).
+To apply, you must attend one of the orientation meetings (see above form for meeting dates and RSVP).

-ACT will grant residency and workshop applications based on available resources.
-If your application is accepted, ACT will provide you with an artist and supplies.
+ACT will grant residency and Field Trip applications based on available resources.
+If your application is accepted, ACT will connect you with an artist and provide supplies.
 The artist will then collaborate closely with you to develop an art experience based on your proposal that provides art forms and projects to students to enhance their overall learning.
-Residency and Workshop applications are due in December, are awarded in January and take place January through May of each year.
+This year, residencies will begin in March and end in May.

-Festival Day is not a public event, and is only intended for special education classrooms in a Kent Intermediate School District, and students must be kindergarten - 12th grade or transition age.
-Festival Day is free to attend at no cost to the classroom or school!
-To apply, you must attend one of the fall mandatory orientation meetings (see below for meeting dates).
+Festival Week is not a public event, and is only intended for special education classrooms in a Kent Intermediate School District, and students must be kindergarten - 12th grade or transition age.
+Festival Week is free to attend at no cost to the classroom or school!
+To apply, you must attend one of the orientation meetings (see above form for meeting dates and RSVP).